- Bladder Cancer

-- A current smoker, or a person who quit smoking less than 15 years ago
+- A person who currently smokes or who quit smoking less than 15 years ago

-- Former smokers with a history of at least 30 pack-years (one pack-year is equal to smoking one pack of cigarettes a day for 30 years, or two packs a day for 15 years)
+- With a smoking history of at least 20 pack-years (one pack-year is equivalent to smoking one pack of cigarettes a day for 20 years, or 10 cigarettes per day for 40 years)